guillaumejs2403/TIME/README.md

     --data_dir $PATHDATA \
     --classifier_path $CLASSIFIERPATH
 ```
-The output system filenames is equal than the one in our previous paper [Adversarial Visual Counterfactual Explanations](https://github.com/guillaumejs2403/ACE).
-In this case, `STEPS` is the noise inversion level and `GS` the gradient scale.
+The output system filenames are equal to the one in our previous paper [Adversarial Visual Counterfactual Explanations](https://github.com/guillaumejs2403/ACE).
+In this case, `STEPS` is the noise inversion level, and `GS` is the gradient scale.

 ### Evaluation